 Rhode Island laws

 Rhode Island has decriminalized marijuana, and it also has an active medical marijuana program.
 Its medical marijuana program went into effect in 2006 and continues to thrive today.
-Patients with Alzheimer’s Disease, cachexia, cancer, chronic pain, glaucoma, hepatitis C, nausea, seizures and severe and persistent muscle spasms can register to use marijuana for treatment.
+Patients with Alzheimer’s Disease, cachexia, cancer, chronic pain, Crohn’s disease, glaucoma, hepatitis C, HIV/AIDS, nausea, PTSD, seizures, or severe and persistent muscle spasms can register to use marijuana for treatment.
 If your condition does not qualify, it may be one of the “other conditions subject to approval”.
 Patients can buy marijuana at one of three dispensaries.

 Growing in Rhode Island

 Although they don’t allow growing for recreational use, they are more than generous when it comes to growing for medical use.
 Patients and caregivers can grow up to 12 plants.
-They only require that they be grown indoors- probably to prevent all of those jealous recreational smokers.
+They only require that they are grown indoors – probably to prevent all of those jealous recreational smokers.

 If you need some help getting started growing marijuana in Rhode Island.
 I have an easy solution.
 I’ve written all of the instructions in the Marijuana Grow Bible.
 All you need to do is download it (it is free), read it and buy your seeds.
 In it, you’ll learn how to grow the best Rhode Island dozen the state will allow.